But, not to worry, we got you covered.

 We handpicked the 3 best hostels in Barcelona.
 The hostels we handpicked come with swimming pool, incredible cool design and a whole BCN-Experience.

-Although we do not share hostel-lists, so many of you kept asking us for the best hostels in Barcelona.
+Although we do not share hostel-lists, so many of you kept asking us for the best hostels in Barcelona, Spain.
 We decided to put together some of them.

 What we cover in this article?